caelumpirata/Kubernetes/keadm_token.md

     sleep 1  # Sleep for 1 minute
 done
 ```
-7. the deployment yaml looks like this(pod will recreate with same name if one dies)
+7. the deployment yaml looks like this(pod will recreate with same name if one dies) -
+   kubectl apply -f  keadm-token-pod.yaml

    ```
     apiVersion: apps/v1
     kind: StatefulSet